netdata/netdata/packaging/installer/methods/source.md

 interface to monitor performance-related VFS, network, and process events, allowing for insights into process lifetimes and file access patterns.
-Using this functionality requires additional code managed in a separate repository from the core Netdata agent.
+Using this functionality requires additional code managed in a separate repository from the core Netdata Agent.
 You can either install a pre-built copy of the required code, or build it locally.

 #### Installing the pre-built eBPF code